probnum2026/probnum2026.github.io/venue.md

 - All talks will take place in <b>lecture hall 2310</b>.
 - Coffee breaks, ice breaker and the poster session take place nearby on the same floor.
 - Lunch is server in Restaurant Skinnarila in a connected building of LAB University of Applied Sciences.
-- On the morning of 9 September the registration desk will be located next to the main entrance.
-Those arriving later may pick up their name tags from a desk next to lecture hall 2310.
+- On the morning of 9 September the registration desk ((marked <i>i</i> on the map) will be located next to the main entrance.
+Those arriving later may pick up their name tags from a desk located at the crossroad of Street Cafe in 3rd floor.
 - We have a dedicated <b>WiFi network <i>ProbNum26</i></b>.
 No password is needed.